JianingLi1225/Determinants-of-Wages/README.md

 ## Statement on LLM usage

 Some of the code was completed with the assistance of ChatGPT-4, including code for data cleaning, testing, simulation, generating charts for the Data section, parts of the code in the Model section, code for testing model assumptions in the appendix, and code for presenting model results.
-The entire chat history is available in inputs/llms/usage.txt.
+The Model Validation section incorporates key points referenced from ChatGPT-4.The entire chat history is available in other/llm_usage/usage.txt.